 Consider multiple credit cards

-So for example, you might have the Chase Sapphire Reserve to maximize points on dining and travel, the Amex EveryDay Preferred to maximize earnings on groceries, and one of the many gas credit cards that are great for fuel purchases like the Fort Knox Credit Union Visa Platinum Credit Card.
+So for example, you might have the Chase Sapphire Reserve to maximize points on dining and travel, the Amex Gold to maximize earnings on groceries, and one of the many gas credit cards that are great for fuel purchases like the Fort Knox Credit Union Visa Platinum Credit Card.

-You’ve always got to factor in how paying for multiple annual fees will cut into your savings but there are a lot of no annual fee cards you can go for to supplement your rewards earnings.
+You’ve always got to factor in how paying for multiple annual fees will cut into your savings but again this is less of an issue for high spenders.

-The vast majority of value for credit card rewards in the sign-up bonus which usually grants you something like “40,000 points after you spend $3,000 in the first 3 months.”
+The vast majority of value for credit card rewards is in the welcome bonus which usually grants you something like “40,000 points after you spend $3,000 in the first 3 months.”

 Even if you only went after three or four cards a year, that could land you with enough points to fly first class roundtrip to anywhere you want to go.
 Or if you just wanted cash back, that could put a good $1,000 to $1,500+ back in your wallet each year on bonuses alone.

-But you should understand that if you’re spending $50,000+ each year on a card, that’s the equivalent of around 17 sign-up bonuses.
-So your potential for earning points via sign-up bonuses is through the roof.
+But you should understand that if you’re spending $50,000+ each year on a card, that’s the equivalent of around 17 welcome bonuses.
+So your potential for earning points via welcome bonuses is through the roof!

 If you have a partner or spouse, you can put some of your spend on new credit cards opened by them to help preserve your credit score.
 You could also pursue small business credit cards to reduce the damage to your personal credit report.